onicagroup/sting/README.md

 [Rekognition](https://aws.amazon.com/rekognition/) is used to recognize and persist faces; it forms the core of the "Identify Friend or Foe" portion of the software.

-#### STING
+#### ASSBLASTER

-[STING](https://github.com/sturdycloud/sting) (Sturdy Tactical Integrated Nerf Gun) is the code that ties everything together.
+[ASSBLASTER](https://github.com/sturdycloud/sting) (Sturdy Tactical Integrated Nerf Gun) is the code that ties everything together.

-There are two main components: The `sting` Python library (low level hardware control of the gun), and the `gui` script, which does the heavy lifting of using OpenCV, Rekognition, and managing the guns GUI.
+There are two main components: The `ASSBLASTER` Python library (low level hardware control of the gun), and the `gui` script, which does the heavy lifting of using OpenCV, Rekognition, and managing the guns GUI.

-##### The Sting Low Level Library
+##### The ASSBLASTER Low Level Library

-The Sting library consists of a single `Sting` class.
+The ASSBLASTER library consists of a single `ASSBLASTER` class.
 It's purpose is to manage the Pi's physical interface to the Nerf gun via the GPIO port.
 This class implements a context manager via the `with` Python keyword.
 This allows the library to do proper setup and teardown of the GPIO.
 If used outside of the `with` statement, a RuntimeError will be generated.

 This library is designed to be simple to use.
 An instance exposes 3 main boolean properties: `cutout`, `flywheel`, and `trigger`, which represent the cutout, flywheel and trigger relays (described above), respectively.
 Setting any of these properties to `True` will energize that particular relay, while setting them to `False` de-energizes that relay.